Jeong Soon-won: Career

-Jeong Soon-won made his debut in the 2006 musical The Celestial Watch.[5]
+Jeong made his debut in the 2006 musical The Celestial Watch.[5]
 He has played various roles in different productions, including Kang Geon in "Lovers in Paris" (2011), Sang Goo in "The Days" (2013), Sammy in "The Wedding Singer" (2013), and Shin Seok Goo in "The Goddess is Watching" (2014).
 After starring in the play Model Student, Jeong gained some recognition as a "Daehakro (comparable to Off-Broadway) "theater idol".

 In 2016, Jeong auditioned for multiple roles in Theater Ganda's John Cariani's omnibus play, Almost, Maine.
 Jeong was cast after breaking through the competition rate of 200 to 1 and performed as part of second team from April 2012.

 His most notable role was in Lim Sang-choon's mini-series Fight for My Way, where he played a hard-working boxer who faced off against the main character Park Seo-joon's character.

 In November 2016, Jeong joined Park Dong-wook's play Voice of Millenium.
 The play was produced by Space to Create, a theater company founded by Ahn Hyuk-won and Jeon Seok-ho.
 Directed by Park Seon-hee, it was performed from November 5 to December 31 at Dongsoong Art Center Dongsoong Small Theater.